nvirm/K8-Gnomish-Queuing-Device/README.md

+# NOTE: Pushover.net pushing is not yet available (despite described below)

 # K8 Gnomish Queuing Device
 ![alt text](https://github.com/kitsun8/K8-Gnomish-Queuing-Device/blob/master/Screenshot/K8GDC.png)

 # How to use?
 1. Get your Pushbullet API key from https://www.pushbullet.com/#settings (create access token).
+*OR*
+1. Buy Pushover for your mobile device (4.99USD one time fee) and set up an application at https://pushover.net/apps/build

-2. Place the access token to appsettings.json file inside "Compiled" Release folder.
+2. Place the access token to appsettings.json file inside "Compiled" Release folder (fill either Pushover or PushBullet, or both), then Select APImode (1 for PushBullet, 2 for Pushover).
 3. Open the .exe from "Compiled" Release folder.
 4. Place the open application so that you can see the Queue status on the "window" of the application.
 5. After this, press Start GQD.